canidlogic/labrador/README.md

     www/xz--bcher-nf5/xz--Rotfchse-jboqb.png -> www.example.com/bücher/Rotfüchse.png

 Note from the above example that while the mapped URL names are case sensitive, the file names stored in the website archive are case insensitive.
 File extension mapping is performed on the Bitsy-encoded file names, rather than their original string value.

+Note also that the URLs given above have not yet been subject to percent encoding.
+When actually used in HTTP applications, percent encoding will be applied.

 ### Index pages